Posted on August 1, 2014

 - Windows 10

 - From the Metro UI or the search box, type GPEDIT.MSC and press enter

 - Open Computer Configuration => Administrative Templates => Windows Components => BitLocker Drive Encryption => Operating System Drives.
 From the right pane double-click "Require additional authentication at startup"

 - Select Enabled radio button and check the box for "Allow BitLocker without a compatible TPM...".
 Click OK and close the policy editor.

 - Right-click your C drive in the Computer folder, click Turn on BitLocker

 - Enter, then reenter your password (at least eight characters or more is recommended).
 Click Next

 - Select Save to a file, then insert a USB flash drive to save the Recovery Key.
 The USB flash drive is NOT required to boot the machine.
 The Recovery Key is useful in case you forget your encryption password.
+We Recommend also Printing the key out as well.
 Click Next.

 - Select "Encrypt entire drive...", click Next.